WHEN ASSESSING TRENDS THERE’S ALOT TO CONSIDER

 Considering Multiple Factors

 Although energy efficiency is at the forefront of our designs, environmental comfort weighs in just as heavily.
 You have to research results before making an expensive recommendation.
+So when assessing trends there’s alot to consider.
 If you choose equipment that hasn’t been tried and tested, it could result in a failed renovation.
 A systems design needs to make financial as well as long-term functional sense.

 For example.
 The Department of Natural Resources previously contracted KE for a facility-wide system assessment and comprehensive feasibility study.
 The Veterans Administration was considering adding a woody biomass (wood chip) boiler.
 The biomass system would supplement their existing boiler plant which served the 1 million square foot Chillicothe VA hospital campus.